python/cpython/Doc/faq/general.rst

 every day, and Usenet readers are often more able to cope with this volume.

-Announcements of new software releases and events can be found in comp.lang.python.announce, a low-traffic moderated list that receives about five postings per day.
+Announcements of new software releases and events can be found in comp.lang.python.announce, a low-traffic moderated list that receives a postings about every one or two per days.
 It's available as `the python-announce mailing list
 <https://mail.python.org/mailman/listinfo/python-announce-list>`_.

 More info about other mailing lists and newsgroups